 Aimee and Trey's Butoh wedding by Dani Weiss Photography #Wedding Porn#backyard#california#costumes#red hair#santa cruz May 20 | Megan Finley meggyfin Seattle photographer Dani Weiss sent this wedding our way and we can honestly say that we've NEVER seen a wedding like Aimee and Trey's before… Aimee is the owner of Hollyhock Cakes and Trey is a Butoh dancer and dressed in his Butoh costume for the wedding, and they are both in a band called Vishnu's Secret.
 I don't have many more details, other than it was held in Aimee's parent's backyard in Santa Cruz, but the pictures are lovely and the fashion is out of this world.
 Do yourself a favor and head over to Dani Weiss's blog to see more of this beautiful union.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Megan Finley Megan Finley is the Associate Publisher and Editorial Overlord.
 When she's not slaving away for the Empire, she's sharing her dork side on her own blog. @meganfinley @meggyfin PREVIOUS How to DIY a festive wedding banner NEXT Sandals for your summer wedding Show/Hide comments [ 9 ] Am I the only one who started thinking of Imogen Heap when I saw these pictures?
 I am so stunned by their outfits; I'm in love!
 Reply I made the orange suit for Trey, and assisted Bruce G. Lee in creating the collar and cape.
 I think (though I don't recall for certain) that Aimee's skirt was a vintage piece and I do not know who custom made her corset.
 Reply Looks like Jay Monet was the artist responsible for Aimee's stunning look!
 Reply Haha, when I first read this I thought it said, "Butch wedding," and I was all excited to see two brides in pants with short hair or something.
 But this is really cool too!
 Reply This has more win than I know what to do with!
 Reply My first thought was wow, I love the lace on his…. um collar!
 Then it was: this reminds me of Cirque Du Soleil, no…. more like Star Wars.
 Then I read the article.
 And you know what I LOVE about this site?
 You enrich yourself learning about different cultures and social traditions (and in some cases non-traditional traditions starting out.
 Did that make sense?)I had no idea what Butoh was til I looked it up.
 Cooool!
 They look so happy and in love.
 Makes a heart happy.
 Love O.B.B.
 Reply I LOVE this whole wedding–it's fantastic!
 The tissue paper flowers on the dancer's head and in the tree are freaking sweet too!
 Reply Any bets on how long 'til we see this on Wedinator? 😉 Reply One time I read something on here along the lines of, " prepare to get your mind-holes blown."
 I think mine was just blown.
 How uber unique!
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked * Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked * Comment Participate in this conversation via e-mail No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.